aacerox/node-rest-client/readme.md

 });

 ```
-If you want to handle timeout events both in the request and int the response just add a new "requestTimeout"
+If you want to handle timeout events both in the request and in the response just add a new "requestTimeout"
 or "responseTimeout" event handler to clientRequest returned by method call.

 ```javascript